Airbus nears compromise deal after Emirates jet order row

-DUBAI, Nov 16 (Reuters) - Airbus AIR.PA and Emirates edged towards a consolation deal for a double-digit number of A350-900 jets on Thursday after a public row between the carrier and engine maker Rolls-Royce RR.L over a larger model dampened the end of the Dubai Airshow.
+DUBAI, Nov 16 (Reuters) - Airbus AIR.PA and Emirates edged towards a consolation deal for fewer than 20 A350-900 jets on Thursday after a public row between the carrier and engine maker Rolls-Royce RR.L over a larger model dampened the end of the Dubai Airshow.

-The companies involved declined to comment.
-Two sources cautioned that a final signature in time for the end of the Nov.
+None of the three companies involved agreed to comment on ongoing talks.
+Two sources cautioned a final signature in time for the end of the Nov.
 13-17 show could not be guaranteed.

+A previous stand-off involving the same three companies over the A380 superjumbo at the largest Middle East aerospace event in 2017 needed weeks of further talks before an agreement.

+But a high-profile announcement matching a major Emirates order from Boeing at the start of the week was ruled out as top executives left their negotiating teams to iron out final details and attendance dwindled on the last trade day.

-Emirates is by far the biggest user of Airbus's A380 superjumbo after investing heavily in the world's largest airliner and is now planning the fleet needed to keep its Dubai super-hub at the centre of the aviation map beyond the 2030s.
+Emirates is by far the biggest user of the Airbus A380 after investing heavily in the world's largest airliner, and is now planning the fleet needed to keep its Dubai super-hub at the centre of the aviation map beyond the 2030s.

 The carrier opened this week's air show with a $52 billion order for 90 more Boeing 777X airplanes, saying the U.S. planemaker appeared to be getting a grip on regulatory and other problems surrounding its arrival after five years of delays.